ralafferty/ralafferty.github.io/pages/tulsa-books-ad.md

 The names of Lafferty's lost books are critical for [literary scholars](http://ralafferty.tumblr.com/post/50714796965/27-golden-gate#comment-913492025)

-Many of his books had contact tape on their spine (see photo).
+Many of his books were signed or had contact tape with large letters on the spine (see photo).

-**Have you seen a Lafferty-owned book from Tulsa?**
+**Have you seen one of Lafferty's former books from Tulsa?**

 Please email <a href="mailto:tulsabooks@ralafferty.org">tulsabooks@ralafferty.org</a> or comment below: